WheatonCS/aGoodMystery/README.md

 *Note: We provide one reviewer's critique of our choice of texts and suggestions for alternatives.*

+Since initial submission, Schöberlein (2016) graciously shared his corpus of 53 prose authors (note: these files have not been scrubbed by Lexos).
+Hmmm ... repeat workflow with new texts ...

 #### step_1_Scrubbing_Tokenization_Culling
 A brief description of how we "scrubbed" our text files, counted "words", and which words we chose to discard (cull) during each test.
 In particular, we point you to
-Lexos (http://lexos.wheatoncollege.edu) to first "scrub" the texts so that all subsequent texts are tokenized and culled in a consistent fashion no matter what tool or package is used.
+[Lexos](http://lexos.wheatoncollege.edu) to first "scrub" the texts so that all subsequent texts are tokenized and culled in a consistent fashion no matter what tool or package is used.

 *Note: We provide one reviewer's critique of how the Lexos tool handles initial and final apostrophes.
 While this may seem like a minor issue, it is not, as recently highlighted by Hoover (2015) and others.*

 #### step_2_Clustering
-K-means, Hierarchical-agglomerative, and Bootstrap Consensus Trees were applied.
+K-means and Hierarchical-agglomerative with [Lexos](http://lexos.wheatoncollege.edu), and Bootstrap Consensus Trees (Eder *et al.*, 2016) were applied.

 #### step_3_Classification
 We describe our use of Stylo in R (Eder *et al.*, 2016) for Delta, Support-Vector Machine (SVM), and Nearest Shrunken Centroid (NSC) models.